 TASKS:

-Prior to the site visit, review IP 85502, specific guidance in , previous inspection reports, FNMC Plan, and MC&A-related license conditions.
+Prior to the site visit, review IP 85502, specific guidance in “MC&A Inspection Procedures” (ML081920186), previous inspection reports, FNMC Plan, and MC&A-related license conditions.

-Review the licensee’s program for detection of unauthorized production of enriched uranium as described in the FNMC , site procedures, and other detection program documents.
+Review the licensee’s program for detection of unauthorized production of enriched uranium as described in the FNMC Plan, site procedures, and other detection program documents.

 Review and discuss with the licensee the detection program structure, including plans and procedures used in the program, and the responsibilities of the various facility organizations in implementing the program.